seancorfield/next-jdbc/README.md

 I also wanted `datafy`/`nav` support baked right in (it was added to `clojure.java.jdbc` back in December 2018 as an undocumented, experimental API in a separate namespace).
 It is the default behavior for `execute!` and `execute-one!`.
 The protocol-based function `next.jdbc.result-set/datafiable-row` can be used with `plan` if you need to add `datafy`/`nav` support to rows you are creating in your reduction.

-As `next.jdbc` moved from alpha to beta, the last breaking change was made (renaming `reducible!` to `plan`) and the API should now be considered stable.
+As `next.jdbc` moved from alpha to beta, the last breaking change was made (renaming `reducible!` to `plan`) and the API should be considered stable.
 Only accretive and fixative changes will be made from now on.

 After a month of alpha builds being available for testing, the first beta build was released on May 24th, 2019.
 A release candidate followed on June 4th and the "gold" (1.0.0) release was on June 12th.
 In addition to the small, core API in `next.jdbc`, there are "syntactic sugar" SQL functions (`insert!`, `query`, `update!`, and `delete!`) available in `next.jdbc.sql` that are similar to the main API in `clojure.java.jdbc`.
 See [Migrating from `clojure.java.jdbc`](/doc/migration-from-clojure-java-jdbc.md) for more detail about the differences.